 Many of the old structures are now antique stores jam-packed with wood carvings and souvenirs.

 Mosques, churches and old government buildings dot the quarter and are interesting subjects of a historic walking tour.
+Learning the history of these buildings is one of most educational things to do in Mombasa.

 Built in 1593, the fort changed hands at least nine times in bloody sieges between 1631 and 1875, finally falling under the control of the British.